parse-community/docs/_includes/parse-server/class-level-permissions.md

 ### Users, Roles

-This works exactly as ACL's
+This works exactly like ACL's.

 ```js
 {